Clearing the Fallout from a Borderline Break-up

 felt rich and fulfilling before, you would not have been susceptible

-to putting that at risk, with a lover so unstable!
+to putting that at risk, with someone you hadn't taken the time

 I hate borderline disordered people?
 Absolutely not!
 What I hate,